You're an Avenger! You're an Avenger! Everyone's an Avenger!1 of 12

-Though Inhumans Crystal and Medusa were the first to join the FF on a temporary basis, they were still part of the book's extended supporting cast.
-Luke Cage then Power Man, Hero for Hire was the first truly left-field choice for team membership, hired by Mr. Fantastic to fill-in after The Thing lost his powers.
+Though Inhumans' Crystal and Medusa were the first outsiders to join the FF on a temporary basis, they were still part of the book's extended supporting cast.
+Luke Cage - then Power Man, Hero for Hire - was the first truly left-field choice for team membership, hired by Mr. Fantastic to fill-in after The Thing lost his powers.
 (But as you can see from this cover, it didn't really go as planned.)
-Cage is an Avengers mainstay now, but this was his first brush with a premier Marvel superhero team.
+Cage later became an Avengers mainstay, but this was his first brush with a premier Marvel superhero team.

-After Cage's stint, a cavalcade of substitute members including She-Hulk, Namorita, Black Panther, Storm, the Scott Lang Ant-Man and the Sharon Ventura Ms. Marvel joined the team at various points in the book's history.
+After Cage's stint, a cavalcade of substitute members - including Spider-Man, She-Hulk, Namorita, Black Panther, Storm, the Scott Lang Ant-Man, Sharon Ventura/Ms. Marvel, and even the FF's arch-foe Dr. Doom - joined the team at various points in the book's history.

 Chris Claremont simply liked the character of Carol Danvers.
-He played with her in Avengers Annual #10 (first appearance of Rogue), then brought her over to Uncanny X-Men, where she worked with the X-Men, helping them behind-the-scenes with the government and in the foreground on a brood-fighting space romp.
+He used her in Avengers Annual #10 (the first appearance of Rogue), then brought her over to Uncanny X-Men, where she worked with the X-Men, helping them behind-the-scenes with the government and in the foreground on a brood-fighting space romp.

-Perhaps her more lasting legacy with the X-Men though, was the fact that Rogue absorbed her powers, and for a time her personality, which took over the body of the Southern belle from time to time.
-That power set, of flight, invulnerability, and super strength, is what Rogue displayed in the popular 1990s X-Men: The Animated Series, leaving Carol's stamp on the X-Men forever.
+Perhaps her more lasting legacy with the X-Men though, was the fact that Rogue absorbed her powers, and for a while her personality, which took over the body of the Southern belle from time to time.
+That power set of flight, invulnerability, and super strength, is what Rogue displayed in the popular 1990s X-Men: The Animated Series, leaving Carol's stamp on the X-Men forever.

 But shortly after the post-"Heroes Reborn" return of the Avengers and Fantastic Four, Hawkeye shocked readers and his teammates by leaving his brethren in Earth's Mightiest Heroes to lead the Thunderbolts, a team of ex-villains who recently had been exposed as the former Masters of Evil.